bryntum/chronograph/src/guides/AdvancedFeatures.md

 })
 ```

+As you can see, in this form, "yielding an effect" is mapped to the actual JS `yield` keyword.

-User can also provide a context in which to execute this function (the `this` value).
+User can also provide a context in which to execute this function (the `this` value, see [[Identifier.context]]).
 Considering the purity requirement, the context should be an immutable value.

 ```ts
 const context = { identifier1, identifier2 }